researchmm/AOT-GAN-for-Inpainting/README.md

 <!-- ------------------------------------------------ -->
 ## Citation
-If any part of our paper and code is helpful to your work, please generously cite with:
+If any part of our paper and code is helpful to your work, please generously cite and star us :kissing_heart: :kissing_heart: :kissing_heart: !

 ```
 @inproceedings{yan2021agg,
   author = {Zeng, Yanhong and Fu, Jianlong and Chao, Hongyang and Guo, Baining},